BEEN THERE DONE THAT

 • The Satanic Verses by Salman Rushdie (A fictional novel) had also, been banned, since represents _ the same way Luther's Theses to the Catholic Church_ an offensive message of blasphemy and apostasy, to the Muslim world, and so they say.

-These are just two examples, but the list goes on and on and on, but again, we all know that written words are powerful and, therefor, can be dangerous weapons of destruction, Luther's and Rushdie's works, and every SINGLE book banned _ whether deals with religion or not_ are a direct attack ONLY on the legitimacy of whomever is in power.
-Oscar Wilde said: “The books that the world calls immoral are books that show the world its own shame.”
+These are just two examples, but the list goes on and on.
+Once again, we all know that written words are powerful and, therefor, can be dangerous weapons of destruction.
+The works of Luther and Rushdie _ and every SINGLE book that has ever been banned, whether it deals with religion or not_ represent a direct attack on the legitimacy of whomever is in power.
+As Oscar Wilde once said, “The books that the world calls immoral are books that show the world its own shame.”

 BOOKS VS MUSIC

-I apologize if I went off track a little bit, but there are things that needed to be said, such is the extend of the topic on books.
+I apologize if I've gone a little off track, but there are things that needed to be said.
+Such is the extend of the subject of books _ it always seems to reach further than expected.

-All the literature available in the whole world, could easily match that of all the music we have access today.
-Perhaps is the other way around, who can tell?.
-Books (reading information) as well as music are an inseparable part of humanity, both are present in all corners of the earth.
+All the literature in the world could easily rival all the music we have access to today _ or perhaps is the other way around, who can really tell?
+Books and music are both inseparable parts of humanity, showing up in every corner of the earth.

-I wrote this piece of music to celebrate Authors and their books, to address the effort they made to help us get to know the world, for allowing us to say: "Been there and done that" through your books.
-Thanks to all the authors, for sharing humor, ideas and ideologies, experiences and imaginary tales with people around the world.
+I wrote this piece of music to celebrate authors and their books_ to honor the effort they've made to help us see the world and to give us the chance to say "Been there, and done that" through their pages.
+So here's to all the authors: Thank you for sharing your humor, your ideas and ideologies, your experiences, and imaginary tales with people everywhere.

 Thanks for reading!